-This article was written by Arttu Juntunen our Music Education Designer for Voice and Piano at Yousician.
+This article was written by Arttu Juntunen, our Music Education Designer for Voice and Piano at Yousician.

 If you try to simply add pressure and force your way up to those high notes, you will most likely tire your voice and sound tense and strained.
 Brutal force is not the answer, otherwise rock stars would never be able to sing for hours on stage every night.
-The trick is to work your way up slowly!
-Start with the weak sound your voice flips to after a certain height, and start strengthening that!
+The trick is to work your way up slowly.
+Start with the weak sound your voice flips to after a certain height, and start strengthening that.

 The second challenge male singers often have is the opposite of the one I mentioned before.
 Singers with a naturally high voice might experience problems singing low notes.
 Their voice might turn breathy or sound thin, or they might feel tension in their throat.

 The trick with this is to relax your throat!
-The most common mistake here is similar to the one made singing high notes: using too much force.
+The most common mistake here is similar to the one made when singing high notes: using too much force.
 Only this time, instead of yelling, you might be using the muscles in your throat too forcefully and tugging your voice box down.
 Your voice box is the system of cartilages and muscles under your Adam’s apple.
 It produces your voice.

 Let’s sum it up.

 - To sing high notes, don’t yell, but work your way up slowly.